 - Child solicitation

 - Sexual misconduct with a minor

 - Unlawful possession of firearm by domestic batterer

 - Identity deception

-- Synthetic identity deception (when person uses parts of your identifying information to create a false identity).
+- Synthetic identity deception (when a person uses pieces of your identifying information to create a false identity).

 For information on victims’ compensation in Indiana, visit the Victim Compensation Division, or contact them by telephone at (800) 353-1484.

-You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
-See our IN Sheriff Departments page for the contact information for your local sheriff's department.
+You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
+See our Indiana Sheriff Departments page for the contact information for your local sheriff’s department.

 Other organizations for victims of crime are listed on our National Organizations - Crime Victims page.